Can you keep a secret?

 The longer I live, the more I realize the scarcity of people who can be fully trusted with confidential information.
-And the longer I live, the more I value those rare souls who fall into that category!
+The longer I live, the more I value those rare souls who fall into that category!
 As a matter of fact, if I were asked to list the essential characteristics that should be found in any member of a church staff or officer on a church board . . . the ability to maintain confidences would rank very near the top.
-No leader deserves the respect of the people if he or she cannot be trusted with information that is shared in private.
+No leader deserves the respect of the people if he or she cannot restrain information that is shared in private.

 Our minds might be compared to a cemetery, filled with graves that refuse to be opened.
 The information, no matter how juicy or dry, must rest in peace in its coffin, sealed in silence beneath the epitaph "Shared in confidence—Kept in confidence."

 You and I wouldn't give a plugged nickel for a doctor who ran off at the mouth.
 The same applies to a minister or an attorney or a counselor or a judge or a teacher or a secretary . . . or a close, trusted friend for that matter.
 No business ever grows and remains strong unless those in leadership are people of confidence.
 No school maintains public respect without an administration and faculty committed to the mutual guarding of one another's worlds.
 When leaks occur, it is often a sign of character weakness, and action is usually taken to discover the person who has allowed his or her mental coffin to be exhumed and examined.